Timothy Marx

 Timothy Marx is an American television and film producer.
-His credits include productions with Arthur Penn, Sam Shepard, Neil Simon, Al Pacino, Penn & Teller, Garry Trudeau, Bill Moyers, among many others.
+His credits include productions with Sam Shepard, Neil Simon, Al Pacino, Penn & Teller, Garry Trudeau, Arthur Penn, and Bill Moyers.

 Early career

 Early in his career Marx was a producer for the PBS series American Playhouse, where he produced 8 independent movies or miniseries, including the Sundance grand prize winner Smooth Talk (associate producer), Sam Shepard's True West with John Malkovich and Gary Sinise (line producer), Pete Gurney's The Dining Room, the mini-series Roanoak, Isaac Bashevis Singer's The Cafeteria, Carol Bly's Rachel River, and Richard Nelson's Sensibility and Sense.

 Film and television productions

-Currently Marx is producing the hit CBS series Young Sheldon for Chuck Lorre and Warner Bros television.
-In its first three seasons it has consistently been CBS' top rated comedy.
+Marx produced the hit CBS series Young Sheldon for Chuck Lorre and Warner Bros television.
+In its first three seasons it was CBS' top rated comedy.
 In previous series television he produced the HBO series Entourage and executive produced and directed the comedy Arliss.
-He also produced Bady Daddy, The Nine Lives of Chloe King for ABC Family, Invasion for ABC, Justice and Likely Suspects for Fox and the pilot episodes of Enlightened (HBO), The Captain (CBS) and Related (ABC), among others.
+He also produced Baby Daddy, The Nine Lives of Chloe King for ABC Family, Invasion for ABC, Justice and Likely Suspects for Fox and the pilot episodes of Enlightened (HBO), The Captain (CBS) and Related (ABC), among others.
 Marx also produced the HBO movie Citizen X which won the CableAce award for Best Picture and received PGA Best Picture, 7 Emmy, and 2 Golden Globe nominations.
 His comedy feature film credits include Passed Away, Penn & Teller Get Killed, Martin Lawrence: You So Crazy and the television comedy specials Garry Trudeau's Rap Master Ronnie and Penn & Teller's Invisible Thread.
 Other credits include Al Pacino's independent project The Local Stigmatic, Richard Benjamin's TNT version of Neil Simon's The Goodbye Girl and Deep Red, the premiere movie for the FX channel.